marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

     :alt:  300px

 The website https://classex.uni-passau.de displays an input screen to lecturers and students.
 First of all, the institution needs to be selected.
-Next, the class or teaching unit needs to be chosen.
-Lecturers (experimenter/lecturer), students (player) or individuals entrusted with the payoff (administration mode) chose their corresponding user mode, enter the password and log in.
-Following features are available:
+Next, the course needs to be chosen.
+Lecturers (experimenter/lecturer), students (player) or individuals entrusted with the payoff (administration mode) chose their corresponding user type, enter the password and log in.

 Institution
     Select the institution you named during your registration, typically your university.